gastrosurgeryailabs/db-insight-explorer/README.md

 # Chat with Database

 A Streamlit application that allows you to chat with your database using natural language.
-Ask questions about your data and get answers through an AI-powered interface.
+Ask questions about your data and get answers through an AI-powered interface with interactive visualizations.

 ## Features

 - Connect to PostgreSQL, MySQL, or SQLite databases
 - Configure OpenAI, Azure OpenAI, or AnythingLLM as your LLM provider
 - Natural language interface to query your database
+- Interactive data visualizations including:
+  - Bar charts
+  - Line charts
+  - Area charts
+  - Scatter plots
+  - Pie charts
+  - Histograms
+- Smart visualization suggestions based on data type
 - Chat history to review previous questions and answers
 - Easy-to-use configuration in the sidebar